List of Southern California transit agencies: DowneyLINK

 Four loops, one serving each quadrant of the city, provide local bus service in Downey, California.
-Service operates five days per week, with each line ending at Downey Depot, a major LACMTA transfer center.
+Service operates five days per week, with each line ending at Downey Depot, a major LA Metro transfer center.
 The Northwest route is a northwest loop, running along streets such as Brookshire Ave and Telegraph Rd.
 The northeastern portion of the city gains service from the Northeast route running along streets such as Lakewood Blvd and Heldon Ave.
 Southeastern areas in the city are served by the Southeast route, which features primary streets such as Bellflower Ave and Foster Ave.
 The Southwest route services the southwestern segment of Downey, with Rives Ave and Imperial Blvd as major streets.